 Best Swimming Lakes That Also Offer Great Fishing

-Arizona's best lake in arizona for swimming often provides excellent fishing too.
+The best lake in Arizona for swimming often provides excellent fishing too.
 These multi-use destinations let families combine activities for perfect summer days.

 Lake Pleasant leads the pack with designated swimming beaches at Fireman's Cove and 10-Lane.
 Early morning fishing transitions to afternoon swimming as temperatures rise.
 The massive size accommodates all users without conflicts.